andll/bftd/README.md

 # Running bftd on the real cluster

-This section gives some guidance on how to setup bftd in a real cluster.
+This section gives guidance on how to setup bftd in a real cluster.

 The process of setting up bftd consists of two steps: